Courseiva

 Why this order

-MAB is used as a fallback when 802.1X fails; the switch detects the MAC, sends a RADIUS Access-Request, ISE checks the MAC database, returns an Access-Accept with a downloadable ACL, and the switch applies the ACL.
+MAB is a fallback method when 802.1X fails: the switch detects the host MAC, sends a RADIUS Access-Request with the MAC as username/password, ISE checks the MAC against its database, and then either grants access (placing the port in the authorized VLAN) or denies it.

 Drag & Dropmedium

-Drag and drop the steps of SD-WAN policy creation and push via vManage into the correct order, from first to last.
+Drag and drop the steps of iBGP route reflection configuration steps into the correct order, from first to last.

 Drag steps to the numbered slots on the right, or tap a step then tap a slot.